iterative/dvc.org/content/docs/studio/user-guide/projects-and-experiments/what-is-a-project.md

 To **display your project's content** in Iterative Studio, [**initialize DVC**](https://dvc.org/doc) in your project's Git repository and create `dvc.yaml`.
 When running model training and evaluation, save metrics and plots in the files defined in `dvc.yaml`.
+[DVCLive] can do this for you automatically.

 If you are working with a **non-DVC repository**, you can [indicate which files contain metrics and hyperparameters](/doc/studio/user-guide/projects-and-experiments/configure-a-project#custom-metrics-and-parameters)